Explaining black box text modules in natural language with language models: Introduction

 We evaluate \methods in two contexts.
-First, we evaluate \methods on synthetic modules and find that it can often recover ground truth explanations under different experimental conditions (\cref{sec:synthetic_results}).
-Second, we use \methods to explain modules found within a pre-trained BERT model after applying dictionary learning (details in \cref{sec:bert_results}), and find that \methods explanations are often of comparable quality to human-given explanations (without the need for manual annotation).
-Additionally, we find that BERT modules which are useful for downstream text-classification tasks often yield explanations related to the task.
+In our main evaluation, we evaluate \methods on synthetic modules and find that it can often recover ground truth explanations under different experimental conditions (\cref{sec:synthetic_results}).
+In our second evaluation, we use \methods to explain modules found within a pre-trained BERT model after applying dictionary learning (details in \cref{sec:bert_results}), and find that \methods explanations are often of comparable quality to human-given explanations (without the need for manual annotation).
+Furthermore, we verify that BERT modules which are useful for downstream text-classification tasks often yield explanations related to the task.

 The recovered explanations yield interesting insights.
 Modules found within BERT respond to a variety of different phenomena, from individual words to broad, semantic concepts.
 Additionally, we apply \methods to modules that are trained to predict the response of individual brain regions to language stimuli, as measured by fMRI.
 We find that explanations for fMRI modules pertain more to social concepts (e.g. relationships and family) than BERT modules, suggesting possible different emphases between modules in BERT and in the brain.
 These explanations also provide fine-grained hypotheses about the selectivity of different brain regions to semantic concepts.